phuongwj/Telemed-Consult-Messages-Backend-System/README.md

 Please make sure Docker is running before testing the API Enpoints.
 I personally would prefer testing the API Endpoints with Postman, since it's quite easy to get started with because of their UI, and also because I can see the responses more clearly.

+You could install Postman and sign up for an account

 This documentation provides the information needed to use the API with any HTTP client (cURL, Postman, etc.).
 Examples show the raw HTTP request format.